robertoallende/micromanaged-driven-development/dev_log/06_smallchanges.md

 **Version Update:**
 - Change version from "version 1" to "version 2" in MMDD principles

+**Terminology Update:**
+- Replace "guidelines" and "framework" with "methodology" throughout documentation
+- Rationale: MMDD is a methodology because methodology is the systematic, structured way of doing something — essentially, the set of principles, methods, and rules you follow to achieve a goal

 **Project Plan Cleanup:**
 - Remove Units 3 and 4 from planned units in `00_main.md`